-This Cauliflower Rice Paella is packed with vegetables!
+This grain free cauliflower rice paella is packed with vegetables!
 This recipe is made with riced cauliflower instead of regular rice.
 I love making this recipe because it tastes so flavorful and also contains a variety of different vegetables.
 Eating a variety of vegetables is important because different vegetables contain different vitamins, minerals, and other nonessential nutrients.
-This recipe is rich in nutrients and also grain free, gluten free, dairy free, paleo, and whole 30.
+This recipe is rich in nutrients and also grain free, gluten free, and dairy free.

 I have a smaller paella pan so the ingredients are proportional to my pan size, if you have a bigger pan, the portion size may vary.

 If you’re looking for more grain-free paella recipes, checkout my Vegetarian Cauliflower Rice Paella recipe.

 Cauliflower is an incredibly popular vegetable right now.
 It is a great, grain-free substitute in many recipes.
 Substituting with cauliflower rice is an easy way to add more vegetables to your plate.
 Cauliflower is an excellent source of fiber and contains vitamin C, vitamin K, vitamin B6, folate, potassium, and magnesium.
 It also contains nonessential nutrients, such as antioxidants, which protect cells from damage1.

 What You’ll Need to Make Cauliflower Rice Paella:

 Veggies: This recipe contains a ton of veggies.
 To make this recipe, you will need riced cauliflower, a sweet onion, a red bell pepper, cherry tomatoes, peas, and garlic.
 I used frozen riced cauliflower and frozen peas for this recipe.